ap0llo/Cake.GitLab/docs/overloads.md

 ## Mix and Match

-Since the project identity/connection objects derive from their "server" counterparts, a GitLabProjectConnection or GitLabProjectIdentity object can also be used to get data from a different project.
+Since the project identity/connection objects derive from their "server" counterparts, a ProjectConnection or ProjectIdentity object can also be used to get data from a different project.

-For example, use a GitLabProjectConnection object to hold data about the default project, but also get data from a different project on the same server using the same access token.
+For example, use a ProjectConnection object to hold data about the default project, but also get data from a different project on the same server using the same access token.

 <!-- snippet: Overloads-MixAndMatch -->
 <a id='snippet-Overloads-MixAndMatch'></a>